St James's Church, Llangua

 The Church of St James is a former parish church at Llangua in the north-east of Monmouthshire.
 Although in Wales, the church is in the Church of England rather than the Church in Wales, being part of the parish of Kentchurch in the Diocese of Hereford.
-It is a Grade II* listed building.
+It is a Grade II* listed building and is owned and maintained by the Friends of Friendless Churches.

 History

 The church's original dedication was to St Kew, a Cornish saint believed to have been born in Llangua.
-The present church dates from the 14th century, with restorations in 1889 and 1954–1955.
+The name suggests a pre-Norman foundation whilst the present church dates from the 14th century, with restorations in 1889 and 1954–1955.
 In 1886 the living of Llangua was merged by order in council with that of Kentchurch across the Wales–England border in Herefordshire.
 Under the Welsh Church Act 1914, border parishes could decide whether to be part of the Church of England or the Church in Wales, and "Kentchurch with Langan" [sic] voted for England.

 The 20th century restorations were funded by Ivor Bulmer-Thomas, former chairman of the Redundant Churches Fund, in memory of his wife.
+He led the project in 1954–55, with the repairs carried out by E A Roiser.
+Bulmer-Thomas restored the church as a memorial for his late wife, Dilys Thomas, with a plaque dedicated to her placed at the church's entrance.
+After the restoration was complete he founded the Friends of Friendless Churches (FoFC) organisation in 1957 to "secure the preservation of churches and chapels, or of any part thereof, in the United Kingdom, whether belonging to or formerly used by the Church of England or by any other religious body … for public access and the benefit of the nation", marking St James's as a pivotal building in the history of church conservation and repair in England and Wales.

+Continuing his legacy, the Friends of Friendless Churches completed a substantial restoration of St James's Church in 2024–25, which included extensive repair of the wagon roofs, lime plastering, rendering and limewashing.